Intermesh/docker-groupoffice-development/README.md

 2. mailserver based on dovecot and postfix
 3. groupoffice apache web server with php 7.0 with ioncube and xdebug running on port 80
 4. phpunit for testing
-5. PhpMyAdmin running on port 8001.
+5. PhpMyAdmin running on port 8001. (see below on how to make phpmyadmin settings persist)
 6. Webgrind for performance tuning runs on port 8002.
 7. PHP composer container to run composer commands
 8. sass container that will watch and compile sass files for you.